COVID 19 is a respiratory illness caused by SARS-Cov-2. Symptoms often include shortness of breath, a temperature, or a cough.

 - Follow government advice on self-isolation period and seek medical assurances from GP before returning to work.

 - Daily temperature readings must be submitted 90 minutes prior to the day’s work to ensure the temperature is below the threshold.
 Anyone displaying a temperature greater than 37 degrees will not be permitted to carry out any work for the company until they have followed point number 2.

 - Wearing full PPE at all times for conditions where social distancing can not be observed.
 Drivers must have disposable gloves and face masks.

 - Vehicles should have anti-bacterial wipes, hand sanitizer (60% alcohol or upwards), individual tissues per customer, disinfectant spray, additional facemasks for passengers.

 - Limiting amount of passengers per trip

-- All passengers banned from front seats, passenger vehicles to reduce capacity of vehicle by 1 or more seats.
+- All passengers banned from front seats, passenger vehicles to reduce the capacity of the vehicle by 1 or more seats.

 - Avoid close contact with passengers when outside the vehicle.

-- In MPVS and minibuses ask passengers to sit a minimum of 6 feet from the driver
+- In MPVS and minibusses ask passengers to sit a minimum of 6 feet from the driver

 - No more than 2 passengers for a standard 5 door passenger vehicle and 3 passengers for an MPV.